stassa/louise/README.md

 the author regarding bugs and errors.
 Alternatively, you are welcome to open a github Issue or send a pull request.

-The author specifically pledges never to direct a user to RTFM or in any other way dismiss the user's problems with installing or using Louise as trivial.
+The author specifically pledges to help the user with Louise and never to direct a user to RTFM or in any other way dismiss the user's problems with installing or using Louise as trivial.

 Table of contents
 -----------------